sohjnthn/For-own-learning/README.md

 datetimeTextString = current_datetime_string_generator()
 driver2.save_screenshot("C:\\Users\\sohjnthn\\WebstormProjects\\untitled1\\Python_Screenshot_Images\\" + datetimeTextString + "_" + "screenshot.png")

 For the Webstorm IDE, Python files for the same package are run together, so to run each file alone, temporarily drag the non-related files outside of the package folder.
 This can be seen for editing the Run configuration.
 As encountered the issue for which testpartialwebsites.py kept running first before testpartialapps.pay was run; even though only testpartialwebsites.py should be run.
+Please kindly take note to use the Python Unittests in #PythonFilename# configuration for running each file.

 At the bottom of each Python file, remember to include the following: generate_html_report(screenshots)

+Unfortunately, testpartialwebsites.py is encountering the issue for which after it reaches the "Latest" webpage, it keeps loading; or it closes the Google Chrome web browser.
+This may be due to the personal laptop's memory usage issue.
+The code which cannot be executed would be removed.
+Noting that to display the Submit button of the "https://demo.guru99.com/" webpage, the automatically opened Google Chrome web browser window should be manually maximised (although the step still passes as the Submit button is actually displayed).

 =